Peginaw/encrypt-decrypt-interface/README.md

 CLick "Select File" and choose your encrypted file.<br>
 Click "Decrypt it" and select the key you originally used for encrypting this particular file (Hint: It's in the encrypted file's name)<br>
-Finally, another dialog box will pop up for you to name and save the newly decrypted file.
+Finally, another dialog box will pop up for you to save your newly decrypted file.

+> For safety, this program will not allow overwriting of existing files, so you must use a new name.

 <hr>